 Fluency in multiple languages is not only a valuable asset but can help with a greater appreciation of different cultures.
-At Stamford American, we accommodate language learning for children as young as 18 months.
+At Stamford American, we accommodate global language learning for children as young as 18 months.
 Through our World Language Program, we offer daily instruction in 3 of the world’s most widely spoken languages—Mandarin, Spanish and English.
-Coupled with our community-based Mother Tongue Program, Stamford American offers literacy in more than a dozen languages.
+Coupled with our community-based Mother Tongue Program, Stamford American's language curriculum offers literacy in more than a dozen languages.

 Daily Mandarin or Spanish